 HPV can be passed from person to person even when there are no visible warts or other symptoms.

 Vaccines to Prevent Cervical Cancer

-There are 2 vaccines that protect against the HPV types that cause most cervical cancer in women: The vaccine is:
+A vaccine is available to protect against the HPV types that cause most cervical cancer in women.
+The vaccine is:

 - Recommended for girls and women ages 9 through 26.